How to Write a Privacy Policy (Template + Tips)

 Often overlooked, the privacy policy is one of the most vital parts of your website.
 If your site collects personal data from its users – such as form submissions or if you attach a tracking pixel – you will need a privacy policy.

-So what should a privacy policy include – and do you really, reeeallly have to sit down and write one?
+So, what should a privacy policy include, and do you really, really have to write one?

-In lawful terms, a privacy policy is a web page or document that declares a company’s or website’s policy on collecting and releasing information about a visitor.
-It usually declares what specific information is collected and whether it is kept confidential or shared with or sold to other firms, researchers or sellers.
+In lawful terms, a privacy policy is a web page or document that declares a company’s or a website’s privacy policy outlining its practices for collecting and disclosing visitor information.
+It specifies the data gathered and whether it remains confidential or is shared with or sold to other entities, such as companies, researchers, or vendors.

 A privacy policy is required for you to operate within the law if you collect information from your website visitors.
 It’s where you let people know what personal information you’re collecting, how you collect it, how you use it, and why.